Kangyur: Tibetan Buddhist canon

 The Kangyur is divided into sections on Vinaya, Perfection of Wisdom sutras, other sutras (75% Mahayana, 25% Hinayana), and tantras.
 It includes texts on the Vinaya, monastic discipline, metaphysics, and the tantras.
 Some describe the prajñāpāramitā philosophy, others extol the virtues of the various bodhisattvas, while others expound the Trikāya and the Ālaya-Vijñāna doctrines.

 When the term Kangyur was first used is unknown.
 Collections of canonical Buddhist texts existed already in the time of Trisong Detsen, the sixth king of Tibet, who ruled from 755 until 797 CE, in Spiti.

 The exact number of texts in the Kangyur is not fixed.
 Each editor takes responsibility for removing texts they consider spurious, and adding new translations.
 Currently there are about 12 available versions of the Kangyur.
 These include the Derge, Lhasa, Narthang, Cone, Peking, Urga, Phudrak, and Stog Palace versions, each named for the physical location where it was printed.
 In addition, some canonical texts have been found in Tabo Monastery and Dunhuang which provide earlier exemplars of texts found in the Kangyur.
 All extant Kangyur appear to stem from the Old Narthang Monastery Kangyur.
 The stemma of the Kangyur have been well researched, by Helmut Eimer in particular.

+Contents of the Kangyur

+While each canon has a different organisation, the first complete catalogue of a Tibetan canon was the Tōhoku Catalogue based on the Derge Kangyur and Derge Tengyur, published in 1934.
+This is currently used as a standard for cataloguing and organising various print and digital editions of the Kangyur and takes the following structure: